wavesoft/dot-dom/docs/content/docs/install/create-webapp.md

 yarn add -D webpack webpack-cli webpack-dev-server
 ```

-In our case, we are going to use the [React JSX](https://reactjs.org/docs/introducing-jsx.html) extensions to Javascript.
-This is implemented as an [Babel](https://babeljs.io/) plugin.
-So let's add it:
+We are going to use [`babel`](https://babeljs.io/) to pre-process our javascript sources on-the-fly.
+And more specifically, we are going to use the [`plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin to convert the JSX notation into standard javascript.

+We are also going to use the smart [`preset-env`](https://babeljs.io/docs/en/babel-preset-env) that automatically finds out the correct javascript transformations in order to be compatible with all browser versions.

 ```sh
 yarn add -D babel-loader @babel/core @babel/preset-env @babel/plugin-transform-react-jsx